SINCGARS

-Single Channel Ground and Airborne Radio System (SINCGARS) is a high frequency combat-net radio (CNR) used by U.S. and allied military forces.
-In the CNR network, the SINCGARS’ primary role is voice transmission between surface and airborne command and control assets.
+Single Channel Ground and Airborne Radio System (SINCGARS) is a VHF combat-net radio (CNR) used by U.S. and allied military forces.
+In the CNR network, the SINCGARS’ primary role is voice transmission between surface and airborne command and control (C2) assets.

-The SINCGARS family has mostly replaced the Vietnam War-era synthesized single frequency radios (AN/PRC-77 and AN/VRC-12), although it can work with them.
+The SINCGARS family replaced the Vietnam War-era synthesized single frequency radios (AN/PRC-77 and AN/VRC-12), although it can work with them.
 The airborne AN/ARC-201 radio is phasing out the older tactical air-to-ground radios (AN/ARC-114 and AN/ARC-131).

 The SINCGARS is designed on a modular basis to achieve maximum commonality among various ground, maritime, and airborne configurations.
-A common receiver transmitter (RT) is used in the ground configurations.
+A common receiver/transmitter (RT) is used in the ground configurations.
 The modular design also reduces the burden on the logistics system to provide repair parts.

-The SINCGARS can operate in either the SC or frequency hop (FH) mode, and stores both SC frequencies and FH loadsets.
-The system is compatible with all current U.S. and allied VHF-FM radios in the SC, non-secure mode.
+The SINCGARS can operate in either the single-channel (SC) or frequency hopping (FH) mode, and stores both SC frequencies and FH loadsets.
+The system is compatible with all current U.S. and allied VHF-frequency modulation (FM) radios in the SC, nonsecure mode.
 The SINCGARS operates on any of 2320 channels between 30 and 88 megahertz (MHz) with a channel separation of 25 kilohertz (kHz).
 It accepts either digital or analog inputs and superimposes the signal onto a radio frequency (RF) carrier wave.
 In FH mode, the input changes frequency about 100 times per second over portions of the tactical VHF-FM range.
-These continual changes in frequency hinder threat intercept and jamming units from locating or disrupting friendly communications.
+These continual changes in frequency hinder threat interception and jamming units from locating or disrupting friendly communications.
 The SINCGARS provides data rates up to 16,000 bits per second.
 Enhanced data modes provide packet and RS-232 data.
 The enhanced data modes available with the System Improvement Program (SIP) and Advanced System Improvement Program (ASIP) radios also enable forward error correction (FEC), and increased speed, range, and accuracy of data transmissions.

-Most ground SINCGARS radios have the ability to control output power; however, most airborne SINCGARS radio sets are fixed power.
+Most ground SINCGARS have the capability to control output power; however, most airborne SINCGARS are fixed power.
 Those RTs with power settings can vary transmission range from approximately 200 meters (660 feet) to 10 kilometers (km) (6.2 miles).
 Adding a power amplifier increases the line of sight (LOS) range to approximately 40 km (25 miles).
-(These ranges are for planning purposes only; terrain, weather, and antennae height have an effect on transmission range.)
+(These ranges are for planning purposes only; terrain, weather, and antenna height can affect transmission range.)
 The variable output power level allows users to operate on the minimum power necessary to maintain reliable communications, thus lessening the electromagnetic signature given off by their radio sets.
-This ability is of particular importance at major command posts, which operate in multiple networks.
+This capability is of particular importance at major command posts, which operate in multiple networks.